-And what we can see when the steel is heated to the high temperature and leading to the formation of the austenite.
-What happens to the steel when it is cooled at the different rates, what we can see there are 3 zones in this continuous cooling diagram.
-One zone is this one where the different phases are being formed the cooling rate is low and this zone corresponds to the transformation of the austenite into the ferrite as well as pearlite.

-There is another zone that is this zone where as per the cooling rate being imposed the transformation of austenite into the bainide is shown.
-And the third zone is this one where transformation of austenite into the martensite is exhibited.
-So, basically this diagram shows the relationship between the cooling rates being imposed on the cooling means the way by which will transforming into the different phases when the different cooling rates are imposed.
+So, what we can see there are 3 zones in this continuous cooling diagram.
+One zone is this one where the different phases are being formed when the cooling rate is low and this zone corresponds to the transformation of the austenite into the ferrite as well as pearlite.
+There is another zone that is this zone where as per the cooling rate being imposed the transformation of austenite into the bainite is shown and the third zone is this one where transformation of austenite into the martensite is exhibited.
+So, this basically this diagram shows the relationship between the cooling rates being imposed. on the and cooling means the way by which austenite will be transforming into the different phases when the different cooling rates are imposed.